nachoSO/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* train.py containing the script to create and train the model (I would like to separate the file into model.py+train.py, but there is a bug of python using Windows https://bugs.python.org/issue19539 )
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing